arufak/CS506_Final_Project/README.md

 ### K-Means Clustering
 - **Initial Attempt**: Training on all ~300 features resulted in imbalanced clusters and overlapping weather types.
 - **Current Approach**:
-  - Reduced features to the top 50 based on frequency and relevance to weather and genre.
+  - Applied feature reduction using `VarianceThreshold` and `PCA`, reducing ~300 features to 70 principal components, retaining the most relevant information for clustering.
-  - Simplified weather categories to six: Sunny, Cloudy, Rainy, Thunderstorm, Snow, Mist.
+  - Trained a K-Means model with 9 clusters, representing distinct weather types.
-  - Dropped sparse weather types (e.g., Scattered Clouds, Mist) for separate modeling.
+  - Mapped weather types to clusters based on their frequency within each cluster, ensuring a logical alignment of genres with weather conditions.
 - **Outcome**: Clusters now align more closely with genre preferences for each weather type, as supported by survey feedback.

 ### Collaborative Filtering